 This post may contain affiliate links, which means if you make a purchase through one of these links, I may earn a commission (at no extra cost to you).

 The Mexico City pyramids of Teotihuacan are one of the most popular attractions in the area and a can’t miss attraction for most visitors.
-Walking through this UNESCO World Heritage Site is like traveling back in time, since the city has lost little of its grandeur.
+Walking through this UNESCO World Heritage Site is like traveling back in time, since the ancient city still holds its grandeur.
 It’s just 30 miles northeast of the capital and is an awesome day trip to combine with the rest of your stay.

 In this article, I’ll share a bit of Teotihuacan’s history, what to see on site (hint: it’s not just the pyramids!), how to schedule your day, what to eat, how to get there, and whether you need a tour.

-For the sake of clarity: you should know that Teotihuacan refers to the entire ancient city (and today’s complete archaeological site), although most visitors focus on seeing and climbing the two main Mexico City pyramids on-site.
+For the sake of clarity: you should know that Teotihuacan refers to the entire ancient city (and today’s complete archaeological site), although most visitors focus on seeing and climbing the two main Mexico City pyramids.

 Teotihuacan’s History in a Nutshell

 Although civilization at Teotihuacan traces back to 300 BCE, the city was at its peak between roughly 450-550 CE.
 At that time, it’s population is estimated to be 125,000 (and perhaps as many as 200,000!), making it the largest city in pre-Columbian America and the sixth-largest city in the world.
 Its influence in Mesoamerica as a civilization is well-documented through artifacts all over Mexico.

 Contrary to popular belief, Teotihuacan is not an Aztec site; evidence supports that it was either Nahua, Otomi or Totonac, or perhaps even multi-ethnic.